wyenox/image_viewer/Appendix/Moly Kit Integration/1 - Embedding an LLM Chat/README.md

 > the ref version, while others require you to do `.borrow_mut().unwrap()`.

-We can now call our function in `after_new_from_doc` where we also initialized the images list in previous tutorial steps.
+We can now call our function in `after_new_from_doc` where we also initialized the images list in previous tutorial lessons.

 ```rust
 fn after_new_from_doc(&mut self, cx: &mut Cx) {